Venice

 Influences

-- GOTHICS In this period there are also influences of the Gothic style.
-Paolo was the first Venetian painter who mixed Byzantine and Gothic shapes, although Gothic influences were often neglected by Paolo’s researchers.
+- GOTHIC Gothic style had its influence on this period’s art as well.
+Paolo himself was the first Venetian painter who combined the Byzantine with the Gothic shapes, although the Gothic influences were often disregarded by his researchers.

 Paolo – Life and Work